jenkinsci/ecu-test-execution-plugin/README.md

 [credential](https://www.jenkins.io/doc/book/using/using-credentials/) (username and password) to be used in the *ttUploadReports* step.

+Check out the [advanced usage docs](./docs/AdvancedUsage.md) for more detailed information

 ## Migration

 See [migration guide](docs/Migration.md) for information about how to migrate from previous plugin version 2.x to 3.x